intel/igsc/doc/igsc_api.rst

                               IN  igsc_progress_func_t progress_f,
                               IN  void *ctx);

-10. Function that implements version comparison logic, it returns one of values of `enum igsc_version_compare_result`
+10. The function implements firmware version comparison logic, it returns one of values of `enum igsc_version_compare_result`

 .. code-block:: c